show menu

 Monument Place

-Currently, our 5.5 acre business park provides employment for multiple businesses and for over 60 people full and part-time.
+Our 5.5 acre business park provides employment for multiple businesses and for over 60 people full and part-time.

 The land at Monument Place has been identified as employment use under the Cheshire West and Chester Local Plan (Part 2).

-As part of an expansion of the business park, we recently held a public consultation with the village to showcase our aspirations, as shown below, and this is now submitted to the local authority planning department.
+As part of an expansion of the business park, we held a public consultation with the village to showcase our aspirations, as shown below, and this is now submitted to the local authority planning department.

 The next phase to the development would add a further 30 jobs and would also be complemented by an aesthetic nature reserve like backdrop to encourage drainage and complement biodiversity.